HarshKunte/Frontend-Concepts-and-Interview-Questions/NextJS/Intro.md

 - Server-side Rendering
     - By default NextJS (pre-) renders all pages on the server.
     - Advantage - The finished HTML page (including content) is sent to the client (great for SEO)

+# Two Approaches for building NextJS apps

+### 1. Pages Router

+- Has been around for many years
+- Very stable
+- Used in many existing Nextjs projects
+- Allows to build fullstack apps

+### 2. App Router

+- Introduced in NextJS 13
+- Marked as stable but relatively new and partially buggy
+- Supports modern Next & React features (fullstack React apps)
+- The future of NextJS